chronologic/keeper-ui/README.md

 This repo uses [`dotenv`](https://www.npmjs.com/package/dotenv) to load environment variables.

-An `.env` file should be created based on the `.env.example` template file.
+A `.env` file should be created based on the `.env.example` template file.
 The `.env` file should never be commited.

 | Name                            | Type     | Default                 | Description                                                                                                                       |
 | ------------------------------- | -------- | ----------------------- | --------------------------------------------------------------------------------------------------------------------------------- |